Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: LDQ Scheduling

 where vector $\bt_{J'} = [t_j], ~ t_j = \sum_{i \in S'_j} \dot{T}_i \leq 1$.
-Note that for a work-conserving policy $\bt_J = \mathbf{1}_J$.
-A careful observation shows that at least one of the elements of $\bt_J$ is equal to $1$, if the network topology is acyclic.
-The reason is that the sub-network certainly has a flow that is leaving the sub-network via an ``output'' queue.
-Note that if there is a cycle in the network, such a queue may not exist.
-(See Figure \ref{fig6}) The group which contains the ``output" queue is work-conserving.
+By \eqref{eq:ldq}, at least one of the components of $\bt_{J'}$ is equal to $1$, if the network topology is acyclic.
+The reason is that the sub-network certainly has an ``output'' queue, which does not feed any other queues in the sub-network.
+Note that if there is a cycle in the network, such a queue may not exist (See Figure \ref{fig6}).
+The group which contains the ``output" queue, let's say group $j^*$, has the property that $j^* \in \calJ$; thus, $\sum_{i \in S'_{j^*}} \dot{T}_i = 1$.